 If you want to have some fun while shopping for televisions, ask the salesperson to give you a run down on 120Hz vs. 240Hz vs. 60Hz … then sit back and be ready for several minutes of rambling explanations.
 While refresh rate is an important component of the performance of televisions, especially large screen televisions, it’s also the most confusing aspect of attempting to purchase a TV.
+Or even the best smart TV.

 Different manufacturers quote different refresh rates, some of which are called “effective,” some of which are called “active,” and some of which are fancy-sounding branded names (see Samsung’s Clear Motion).
 It’s almost enough to make you wish for the days of bulky CRT TVs.
 Fortunately, a bit of basic knowledge concerning TV refresh rate can be carried from brand to brand and model to model.